appdev-lessons/webscraping-quick-start/content.md

 We need to use CSS selectors to pick which elements we want to grab from the page.

-Let’s say I want to select all the links in a list on the Chapters homepage.
+Let’s say I want to select all the links in a list on the Learn Lesson page.

 ```ruby
 # This selects all <a> element that are inside an <li> element